ProtractorNinja/cu-handin-magic-make/README.md

 - A `make handout` rule that checks out the most recent submitted version of your project and runs `make` on it _on a lab machine_.

-You might like magic make if you regularl compose your programs on anything other than a McAdams lab machine and don't want to deal with the hassle of copying your files and testing manually.
+You might like magic make if you regularly compose your programs on anything other than a McAdams lab machine and don't want to deal with the hassle of copying your files and testing manually.